MA, PhD, Kent

 Juha is also a poet.
 His writing in this area can be found in Back Channel Apraxia (Contraband Books 2014), -LAND (Oystercatcher Press 2016), as well as a number of small press magazines.
 He has performed his work across the UK, and sometimes collaborates with musicians.
 His current poetry project is called Doom Engines.

 Also view these in the Kent Academic Repository

-I would be interested in supervising students who are researching any area of contemporary literature, especially if the work seeks to combine literature, the visual arts, and/or performance with socio-political and philosophical topics.
-I would also be interested in co-supervising projects that study works from other periods in light of contemporary issues.
+Juha would be interested in supervising students who are researching any area of contemporary literature, especially if their projects seek to combine literature, the visual arts, and/or performance with socio-political and philosophical topics.
+He would also be interested in co-supervising projects that study works from other periods in light of contemporary issues.